creek-service/creek-service.github.io/_docs/02-what-is-creek.md

 Creek helps organisations move towards using Kafka as the central nervous system running at the core of their organisation.
 Creek can help organisations automate integrating Kafka into their Data Mesh.

+Creek enables functional testing of your containerised microservices, giving you a higher degree of confidence that all the code wired together do what you intend.

 ## Project status

 The project is currently in **alpha release** and in active development.